Spain's top court allows exhumation of Franco's remains | DW | 24.09.2019

 Read more: Spain: Pedro Sanchez promises to remove Franco's remains from Valley of the Fallen mausoleum

-Franco, who ruled Spain from his victory in the 1936-1939 civil war until his death in 1975, remains a divisive political figure in Spain.
-His rule, from 1938 to 1975, was characterized by authoritarianism and brutal repression.
-Thousands of political prisoners and other people still remain missing, four decades after his rule ended with his death.
+Franco, who ruled Spain from his victory in the 1936-1939 civil war until his death in 1975, remains a divisive political figure in the country.
+His rule was characterized by authoritarianism and brutal repression.
+Thousands of political prisoners and other people remain missing, four decades after his rule ended with his death.

 After Spain's transition to democracy in the 1970s, many people in Franco's fascist regime were pardoned for their crimes in the name of national reconciliation.
 But these pardons have fostered resentment throughout the country, and the Valley of the Fallen mausoleum, where Franco and many of the war dead are buried, is the most visible symbol of that resentment.